 Natural anti-nausea properties and can help relieve an upset stomach; it is also a great immunity booster.

 This tea is considerably higher in anti-oxidants, trace minerals, and nutrients, when compared to traditional Rooibos, which helps to explain its explosive popularity with those of us who are health conscious.

 Extensive research confirms the high anti-oxidant and poly phenol activity found in green tea, and it comes highly recommended as a general cleansing beverage.
 Contains caffeine.c

 Natural anti-inflammatory.
 Hibiscus tea is rich in antioxidants, is excellent for respiratory health, and is often used as a sleep aid.

 A low mound of handsome greenery topped by multiple spikes of colored flowers, heather flowers are a traditional remedy in Swedish herbal medicine.
-Heather flowers are also used in Moorland tea and are a favorite of renowned Scottish poet Robert Burns.
 Branches are used as broom straw, the leaves flavor beer and tea, the bark can be used for tanning, and the flowers yield nectar for honeybees.

 Honey Crisp apples

 The flavour is sweet with very little trace of acidity and little depth or complexity.
 There can also be a trace of pear-drop flavor.
 Honeycrisp, or Honey Crisp, is a modern apple variety, developed in the 1960s and introduced to the market in the 1990s.